ECRM: vCRM

 Channels through which companies can communicate with its customers, are growing by the day, and as a result, their time and attention has turned into a major challenge.

 One of the reasons eCRM is so popular nowadays is that digital channels can create unique and positive experiences – not just transactions – for customers.

 An extreme, but ever growing in popularity, example of the creation of experiences in order to establish customer service is the use of Virtual Worlds, such as Second Life.
-Through this so-called vCRM, companies are able to create synergies between virtual and physical channels and reaching a very wide consumer base.
+Through this so-called vCRM, companies are able to create synergies between virtual and physical channels and reaching a wide consumer base.
 However, given the newness of the technology, most companies are still struggling to identify effective entries in Virtual Worlds.

 Its highly interactive character, which allows companies to respond directly to any customer's requests or problems, is another feature of eCRM that helps companies establish and sustain long-term customer relationships.

 Furthermore, Information Technology has helped companies to even further differentiate between customers and address a personal message or service.
 Some examples of tools used in eCRM: